zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 ## Get status of create and delete
 ### Resilient Create
-These repairs are performed inline, so you will not see the VM listed as “Failed” while the Resilient VM Create is operating.
+These repairs are performed inline, so you don't see the virtual machine listed as “Failed” while Resilient create is operating.
 Instead, you’ll still see the scale set status as “Creating”.

 ### Resilient Delete
 While the delete attempt is in progress, the state of the resource will be listed as “Deleting”.
-If a delete attempt fails on a particular VM, then the VM will fall back to the “Failed” State.
-However, the “Failed” State only indicates that a retry of the deletion failed – and Resilient Delete might still be operating on the VM.
-Therefore, while Resilient VM Delete is going on, the customer will see the VM alternate states between “Deleting” and “Failed”.
+If a delete attempt fails on a particular virtual machine, then the virtual machine falls back to the “Failed” State.
+However, the “Failed” State only indicates that a retry of the deletion failed – and Resilient Delete might still be operating on the virtual machine.
+Therefore, while Resilient Delete is going on, you see the virtual machine alternate states between “Deleting” and “Failed”.

 ### [Portal](#tab/portal, 2)
 Navigate to your Virtual Machine Scale Set.
-You will see a banner that indicates when Resilient Delete is operating:
+The banner indicates when Resilient Delete is operating:
 :::image type="content" source="media/standby-pools/enable-standby-pool-after-vmss-creation.png" alt-text="A screenshot showing how to enable a standby pool on an existing Virtual Machine Scale Set in the Azure portal.":::

 ### [REST API](#tab/rest, 2)